 It's time to discuss the harness system and seating your child safely.
 Let's start by discussing the shoulder system, which I thought originally could be a safety hazard but is actually great innovation.
 Rather than the standard manually adjusting slots pretty well every seat has, this one is more of a freeform lockdown.
 The shoulder straps run on a track which you simply pull and push on to adjust to your child's height.
 My concern was that with a freeform system like this, the shoulder straps would come loose if the child rocked back and forth enough and tried to fight being put in the seat enough.
 As the father of an active and playful 17 month old who currently treats everything like a game, that was not the case.
 Once the shoulder straps are snug, they will remain snug while the child sits.

-The loosening and tightening system are kind of the weird part of this seat, however.
-The way many standard seats work nowadays is on a strap-tighten system.
-You seat the child, clip all of the applicable harness points in and pull a strap at the bottom of the seat to tighten things into place.
+However, the loosening and tightening system are kind of the weird part of this seat.
+Many standard seats these days use a strap-tighten system: you seat the child, clip all of the applicable harness points in and pull a strap at the bottom of the seat to tighten things into place.
 In order to loosen, you pull up on a latch release, pull the harness away from the child and then unclip the access points to let them out.
 The harness loosening usually leads from the shoulders.

 On this seat, it's a new learning experience to say the least.
 First of all, the latch release presses down, which isn't a big deal.
 The harness loosens from the bottom which also makes sense if you consider everything I just mentioned about that freeform shoulder system.
 What I'm not completely sold on, however, is the way things tighten.
 Tightening is done through a crank-like system which can be activated on either side of the seat.
 In the photos, the large knobs you see at the bottom are said cranks.
 In theory, it's a great idea.
-It's less "messy" than the traditional system and children can't play with it if the strap leads too much slack, which they will do in a convertible when a child is still an infant.
-However, it makes it difficult to gauge safe tightness and I worry that most people paying attention will under or overtighten the harness.
+It's less "messy" than the traditional system and children can't play with it.
+However, it makes it difficult to gauge safe tightness and I worry that most people will under or overtighten the harness.
 The nice thing about the manual strap system is that you're forced to do it right because you are your own quality assurance check.
 It's difficult with this crank to get it right the first time and you have to keep operating on a trial and error basis until you get it right.

 The crank system is also difficult if you have oddly shaped seats in your vehicle.
 This shouldn't be a problem if you're able to put the seat in the middle.
 The crank shouldn't be hindered at all.
 However, if you have a back seat where the middle doesn't have a full side passenger area and your UAS are located behind the full seats on the driver or passenger side (a perfect example of this would be the last generation of Toyota Highlanders,) this could be a problem.
 If the seats are shaped like a driver or navigator seat and it contours upward, you won't have comfortable access to both sides of the crank and may have some unintended resistance courtesy of the hindered crank.

 I've been an avid gamer and gadget enthusiast from the first time I picked up a Colecovision controller at a young age.
 I've written for XBox Addict, Vancity Buzz and Rebellion Media, covering everything from Gaming to Mixed Martial Arts.
-I am also co-host of the G3 Podcast.
 Follow me on Twitter "@paliontology" and I'll be more than happy to talk shop with you.